Electricity/Water/Gas – who pays?

 Firstly, a tenant is only liable for consumption of services.
 If services are used without your choice when you are not consuming them, eg water is bursting out a pipe and going down the street, then this is not consumption so you shouldn’t have to pay.
 If carpets are soaked through, then drying them out is a cost associated with repairing them, and the landlord is responsible for repairs.

 Secondly, a tenant is entitled to compensation for any loss they would suffer as a result of the landlord’s breach of the tenancy agreement.
 The landlord is in breach if they haven’t provided or maintained the premises in a reasonable state of repair, or if they haven’t carried out repairs within the required time after you notify them of the repair issue (within 4 weeks for standard repairs, and as soon as necessary for urgent repairs).
 If the landlord’s breach causes an increase to your services bills, that increase should be paid by the landlord, not you.
+However you must be able to show that you contacted the landlord about the need for repairs.

 Take a look at your past bills and estimate how the repair issue has increased the bill.
 Companies that hire out carpet blowers can often give you a written estimate of electricity usage.
 You can also take photos of your meters.